 - Women report that their short-term partners were more athletic and muscular.
 However, women dated them for less time, trusted them less, felt less emotional attachment to them, and just experienced less romance.

 - The results across six studies showed that women rated muscular men as more sexually desirable than both overly muscular and non-muscular men.
-This is more proof of the inverted-U hypothesis.
+These results are more proof of the inverted-U hypothesis.

 Effects of Supraphysiologic Doses of Testosterone on Mood and Aggression in Normal Men – Pope et al. (2000)